-In addition, research shows that exercise may have a protective effect on the brain and help slow the progression of the disease.
+In addition, research shows that exercise may have a protective effect on the brain, slowing the degeneration of brain cells.
 It is also an active way of coping with PD.
 Establishing early exercise habits is an important component of overall Parkinson's management.